aptly-dev/www.aptly.info/content/doc/feature/query.md

 -   **dependency condition**: syntax follows Debian dependency
     specification: `package_name` followed by optional version
     specification and architecture limit, e.g: `mysql-client (>= 3.6)`.
--   **query against package fields**syntax is the same as for dependency conditions, but instead of package name field name is used, e.g:
+-   **query against package fields**: syntax is the same as for dependency conditions, but instead of package name field name is used, e.g:
     `Priority (optional)`.